-When we plotted the annual trading range of the gold price since 2013, when most traders indicate the bear market in precious metals began.
+When we plotted the annual trading range of the gold price since 2013 when most traders indicated the bear market in precious metals began.
 We also indexed the dollar amount of change between the high and low each year.

 Notice: in the chart how the Gold price range has shifted higher this year.

 Gold’s trading range has shifted remarkably higher in 2019.
-Not only has the price broken above the flat range of the prior three years, also the series of higher lows, a very bullish indicator.
+Not only has the price broken above the flat range of the prior three years but also the series of higher lows, a very bullish indicator.

 The current surge will undoubtedly take a breather at some point, but this big-picture view clearly shows a decisive shift in momentum, one that portends higher and higher prices.

 This shift, however, has not taken place in silver.
-While silver is up roughly 12% in this three years, still it has not given breakout.
+While silver is up roughly 12% in these three years, still it has not given a breakout.
 In fact, silver is still below 2016’s high of $21.